BobinMathew/learn-gitignore/README.md

   - [ ] git action in django

 - [ ] GitHub Document
-  - [ ] Introduction to GitHub Actions
+  - [x] Introduction to GitHub Actions
+  - [ ] Finding and customizing actions